 He not only takes a close look at the Marine experience during World War II, Korea, and Vietnam, but also examines the foundation on which the Corps is built.
 In doing so, he helps answer the question of what it means to be a Marine and how the Corps has maintained such a consistently outstanding reputation.

-The Marine Corps League
+About the Marine Corps League

 Incorporated by an act of Congress in 1937, the Marine Corps League perpetuates the traditions and spirit of ALL Marines who proudly wear or who have worn the eagle, globe and anchor of the Corps.